GHOST-Aram/friendly-docs/eventz/docs/[id]/put.md

 ## PUT `/events`

 This endpoint allows event organizers to create a new event.
+Event organizers are users of the `organizer` user group.

 ### Authorization
 Only authenticated event organizers can update events.
-Event organizers are users of the `organizer` user group.
+Event organizers can only update the documents they own (the documents they created).
+If one event organizer tries to update an event document created by another event organizer, a `Forbidden` with response status `403` will be received.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To update an event via PUT method, provide the following event details in the request: